jahvon/flow/docs/cli/flow_cache_clear.md

-## flow store clear
+## flow cache clear

-Clear data from the store.
-Use --full to remove all stored data.
+Clear cache data.
+Use --all to remove data across all scopes.

 ### Synopsis